Lines now open

 By getting a degree in this subject, you’ll become a desirable candidate for many coveted roles in the health sector.

-Largely, this is because health and social care graduates have a strong understanding of the social determinants of health, which are the factors that influence people's health and well-being, such as their income, education, housing, and access to healthcare.
+Largely, this is because health and social care graduates have a strong understanding of the social determinants of health, which are the factors that influence people's health and wellbeing, such as their income, education, housing, and access to healthcare.

-Graduates in this area also have the skills and knowledge needed to work with people from a variety of backgrounds, including people with disabilities, older people, and people with mental health problems.
+Graduates in this area also have the skills and knowledge needed to work with people from a variety of backgrounds, including people with disabilities, older people, and people with mental health issues.
 This is important because the health and social care sector is increasingly diverse, and professionals need to be able to meet the needs of all people.

 Additionally, by learning how to work to high health and social care standards and understanding the legislation in health and social care, you will be familiar with the legal aspects that are essential for a successful career in many related positions.